Close

 BLUE Economics

-Part think-tank and part practitioner, Blue Economics is a new division which aims to bridge the gap between conservation and finance.
+Part think-tank and part practitioner, the Blue Economics unit aims to show why conservation makes sound financial sense

-Blue Economics examines the economics of ocean use and abuse.
-We quantify the poor economics of overfishing, which is not only harming the ocean, but is inefficient, heavily subsidised and reliant on exploitation of human beings.
-We assess the economics of sustainable fishing and the value it can bring to local livelihoods.
-We examine how protection and restoration can be delivered at scale if we can calculate the value of carbon, methane and nitrogen stored in the marine life that we are protecting and restoring.
+Blue Economics is concerned with the financial aspects of the use — and abuse — of the ocean.
+We quantify the poor economics of overfishing, which is not only harming the ocean, but is inefficient, heavily subsidised, and reliant on exploitation.
+We assess the economics of sustainable fishing, and the value it can bring to local livelihoods.
+We examine how protection and restoration can be delivered at scale if we appropriately value the ecosystem services such as climate regulation, nutrient cycling, and well-being provided by the marine life that we are protecting and restoring.

-Above all, Blue Economics will work with the financial sector to develop innovative financial mechanisms which we hope will mobilise the quantum of capital needed to protect the ocean and restore it to health.
+Above all, Blue Economics aims to work with the financial sector to develop innovative fiscal mechanisms that we hope will mobilise the quantum of capital needed to protect the ocean and restore it to health.

 Key stats